-Included in the Base Daily Rate
+Included in the Hunting Trip Fee

 Our mission is to provide you an outstanding big game hunting experience.
 For things we have control, we make sure it's done right.
 We take care of details for equipment, comfort, and safety.
 For guided hunts, we want to make sure everything is covered on our end, and that all you have to bring is your personal effects.
-The base daily rate for guided hunts includes the following items; (Please call if you require more detailed information.)
+The base daily rate for guided hunts includes the following;

-- Parties up to six in guided and up to four in unguided camps - One guide for every two hunters - Hunting of mule deer & elk on same trip with combination license - Hunting of Fall black bear also on same trip with bear permit - Best meals in the mountains - All equipment in camp at your service - Everything furnished except personal items, licenses, and rifle - A saddle horse for each hunter for the duration of the trip - Camp chores attended to by the crew - Skinning and salting of trophies

-- Delivery of meat to the processor or locker, and trophies to a local taxidermist - All trips are inclusive of riding one day in and one day out of the mountains, which is a non-hunting day
+- Parties up to eight in guided and up to four in unguided camps - One guide for every two hunters - Hunting of mule deer & elk on same trip with combination license - Hunting of fall black bear also on same trip with bear permit - · Best meals in the mountains - All equipment in camp at your service - Everything furnished except personal items, licenses, and rifle - A saddle horse for each hunter for the duration of the trip - Camp chores attended to by the crew - Delivery of meat to the processor or locker, and trophies to a local taxidermist - All trips are inclusive of riding one day in and one day out of the mountains, which in all cases is a non-hunting day